geokats7/extract-jira-id-action/README.md

 # Extract Jira Ticket ID Action

-This GitHub Action extracts a Jira Ticket ID from a PR title, branch name, or commit messages.
+This GitHub Action extracts a Jira Ticket ID either from the PR title or the branch name.
 It's useful for automating workflows that require a Jira Ticket ID.

+## Ticket ID Format
+Make sure to prefix the PR title or the branch with the following format: `[A-Z]-[0-9]`  (capital letters, dash, numbers)
+Example: `PRJ-123`

 ## Inputs